jcfain/Voxta.TCode/README.md

 * If UDP is selected then this is the address information "UDPAddress": "192.168.0.224",
     "UDPPort": 8000,
+* The absolute mins and maximums tailored to your needs "StrokeMin": 0,
+    "StrokeMax": 9999
 * This will reply in chat if you dont say anything within this timeout in milliseconds "AutoReplyDelay": 300000